 Do you have to remove the birds before proofing?

 It is considered ethically and humanly essential to remove the birds from a nesting site before bird proofing.
 Bird removal is possible by Melbourne bird control or animal services; alternatively, you can wait until after the nesting season finishes and the baby birds have left the nest.
 Once bird proofing is applied, birds are unable to get in or out of roof space.

 Can you bird proof solar panels?

 It is possible to bird proof your solar panels, but bird proofing is recommended as soon as the panels are installed.
-The process involves inspecting the panels; removing any dead birds, nests, or debris from under your solar panels; and finally, secure a mesh to each of the panels individually to prevent future access.
+The process involves inspecting the panels; removing any dead birds, nests or debris (where accessible) from under your solar panels; and finally securing mesh to the panels individually to prevent future access.